vergissberlin/event-timer/TEMPLATE.md

-# 🚀 Event Timer PWA Template
+# 🚀 Event Timer Template

-This template creates a **Progressive Web App** for event timers that automatically deploys to GitHub Pages.
+This template creates a **web application** for event timers that automatically deploys to GitHub Pages.

 ## 🎯 What You Get

 A fully functional event timer website with:
 - ⏰ **Automatic Event Switching** - Shows current event automatically
 - 🔊 **Audio Feedback** - Sounds and speech synthesis
-- 📱 **PWA Features** - Installable on mobile/desktop
+- 🌐 **Web Application** - Works in any modern browser
 - 🎨 **Responsive Design** - Works on all devices
 - 🌙 **Dark/Light Mode** - Automatic theme detection
 - 📊 **Timeline View** - Visual event scheduling